[Editor’s note: This story was previously published in March 2019. It has since been updated and republished.]

 However, it is the subsidiary NextEra Energy Resources that is paving the way for future shareholders gains.
 It owns 120 wind facilities in North America that generate 13,000 megawatts of energy annually.

 However, it is the company’s views on diversity that makes it an excellent long-term investment.
-I’m not much of a fan of utilities investments, but NextEra Energy’s definitely got me very intrigued.
+I’m not much of a fan of investing in utilities, but NextEra Energy’s definitely got me very intrigued.

 Brookfield Renewable Partners (BEP)